mmistakes/jekyll-theme-skinny-bones/index.md

 <div class="tile">
   <h2 class="post-title">Bio</h2>
-  <p class="post-excerpt"> I was born in Armenia, Quindio.
+  <p class="post-excerpt"> I was born in Armenia, Quindío.
 A nice place in Colombian andes surrounded by stunning landscapes!.
 My family has been always the foundations in my academic and personal interestes.</p>

 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title">Affiliations</h2>
   <p class="post-excerpt">I'm a first year Ph.D. student at the University of Arizona, working at Wiens lab.
-I also collaborate with three research groups in Colombia: "Biodiversidad animal" from the Universidad del Quindío (Armemnia), besides ”GIE" and "Ceiba" from the Universidad del Valle (Cali).</p>
+I also collaborate with three research groups in Colombia: "Biodiversidad animal" from the Universidad del Quindío (Armenia), besides ”GIE" and "Ceiba" from the Universidad del Valle (Cali).</p>
 </div><!-- /.tile -->

 <div class="tile">